Leozhang0807/Cyclistic-Case-Study/README.md

 SQL Code: [Data Combination Code](https://github.com/Leozhang0807/Cyclistic-Case-Study/blob/main/Data%20Combination.sql)

 ### Data Exploration
-Before I clean data I take an investigation on the dataset after I combine it.
+Before cleaning the  data I take an investigation on the dataset after I combine it.

 Observations
   1. Below table shows all column name and their data types in the dataset.